Now Available! | List Price: $17.95 | On Sale: $14.35

 The Wayfarer Journal

-The Wayfarer is released twice a year, on the vernal and autumnal equinoxes.
+The Wayfarer is released quarterly by Homebound Publications.
 We currently publish both poetry and prose.
 In each issue we feature travel writing, short stories, interviews, original art and photography.
 We seek to explore the spiritual progression we are currently experiencing as individuals and a global community.
 We consider each piece we publish to be a milestone marker along the road to a fuller comprehension.
 We welcome everything from commentary articles, to well-developed essays to late-night scribbling, jotted down in moments of acute clarity.